FDC0178/AI-FinancialAnalyst/README.md

-# AI Finance Agent 💹
+# AI Finance Agent

+## About

-A free, privacy-preserving AI-powered portfolio analysis and investment research agent.
-Integrates real-time stock data, news sentiment, technical analysis, and conversational AI (local LLM via Ollama) – all in a beautiful Streamlit dashboard.
+AI Finance Agent is a free, privacy-focused portfolio analysis and investment research platform designed for individual investors, finance enthusiasts, and developers.
+The project combines real-time stock data, news sentiment analysis, technical indicators, and a conversational AI assistant powered by local large language models (LLMs) via Ollama.
+The platform is built with Streamlit for an intuitive web interface and is intended to help users make better investment decisions without sacrificing privacy or incurring API costs.

 ---

-## 🚀 Features
+## Features

 - **Conversational AI Agent:**
   - Chat with a local LLM (Ollama) for personalized investment research and portfolio Q&A.